kenosu/single-dGPU-passthrough/README.md

     Nvidia modules not unloading was due to (what I believe anyway) a quirk(?) with Wayland not stopping all the Nvidia-related modules Plasma was using even when the display manager was killed.

     `virsh nodedev-detach $VIRSH_GPU_VIDEO`
-  Cannot be executed *before* the nvidia modules are unloaded.
+  Cannot be executed *before* the nvidia modules are unloaded, causing the freeze.
 - **Networking not working in the VM**
   - Switched the NIC device model to `VirtIO` and installed the VirtIO drivers in the Windows guest.
   - VirtIO drivers can be found here: